Housing Market Predictions 2023

 “House price appreciation continued to wane in the fourth quarter,” said Dr. Polkovnichenko, Supervisory Economist in FHFA’s Division of Research and Statistics.
 “House prices grew at a much slower pace in recent quarters amid higher mortgage rates and a decline in mortgage applications.
 These negative pressures were partially offset by historically low inventory.”

 The broader outlook from several housing analysts is that housing demand will continue to surge due to several factors.
 For e.g; the millennials have aged into their prime homebuying years, and they are now the fastest-growing segment of home buyers.
 In 2018, millennial homeownership was at a record low but the situation has changed markedly.
 They are no longer holding back when it comes to homeownership.

-For starters, rising borrowing prices make credit more unaffordable.
-Second, as the economy continues to deteriorate, mortgage lenders are expected to approve fewer applicants.
-Although the housing market appears to be headed in the wrong direction, there are some bright spots.
+Hence, housing prices cannot drop drastically in 2023.
+Although the housing market appears to be cooling from 2023 through 2024, there are some bright spots.
 Economic forecasters, despite the recent recession, continue to expect robust demand from purchasers (millennials) and high home price increases in the housing market.

 With homebuyers active and supply still lacking, the current trend of home prices will not see a major downfall.
 Despite a sluggish market and waning buyer enthusiasm, we anticipate that home demand will continue to outstrip available inventory.
 Increasing rental costs should add to this expected development.

 However, as the number of available homes increases, the demand for housing should decrease owing to affordability concerns.
 As a result, we are not on the verge of a housing market crash.
 The rate of home price growth during the two years od the pandemic was unsustainable, and higher mortgage rates combined with increased inventory will result in slower home price growth but unlikely any big price decline.